Black Folks Southern Turkey Recipe

 What type of Southern seasoning is best to use?

 There are many different types of Southern and soul food seasonings that you can use on a turkey.
-But which one will be most flavorful: Creole seasoning, Cajun seasoning, salt & black pepper, or an all-purpose season-all?
+But which one will be most flavorful: Creole seasoning, Cajun seasoning, salt and black pepper, or an all-purpose season-all?

-The seasoning for this recipe was carefully selected.
 It’s tried and true – exactly what I use in my house year after year because of the soulful flavors: Paprika, mustard seed, garlic powder, onion powder, bell pepper, lemon zest, apple cider essence, and dried herbs.

-What can you put in your turkey for flavor?
+Soul food cooking tips: What can you put in your turkey for flavor?

-• The first thing you should know about cooking with soul: garlic is not a substitute for flavor.
+- The first thing you should know about cooking with soul: garlic is not a substitute for flavor.
+Dahhlinggg, you need salt or seasoning salt!

-Combinations of fresh or dried herbs, salt & pepper, paprika, mustard seed, garlic powder, onion powder, bell pepper, lemon zest, apple cider essence, or your favorite season-salt are all great for a flavorful turkey.
+- Most soul food recipes are Southern, but not every Southern recipe is soul food!
+So, combinations of fresh or dried herbs, salt & pepper, paprika, mustard seed, garlic powder, onion powder, bell pepper, lemon zest, apple cider essence, or your favorite season-salt are all great for a flavorful turkey.

 What will happen if you brine your turkey for 24 hours?